jamielapointe/modern_cpp_template/README.md

 This is a fork of [cpp-best-practices/cmake_template](https://github.com/cpp-best-practices/cmake_template) mostly to be used for my own personal projects.

-This is a C++ based template for getting up and running with C++ quickly.
+This is a C++ based template for getting up and running with modern C++ quickly.